Self-similar signed growth-fragmentations

 \centerline{William Da Silva\footnote{ LPSM, Sorbonne Universit\'e Paris VI, {\tt william.da-silva@lpsm.paris}}}

 {\leftskip=2truecm \rightskip=2truecm \baselineskip=15pt

 {\slshape\bfseries Summary.} Growth-fragmentation processes model the evolution of positive masses which undergo binary divisions.
 The aim of this paper is twofold.
 First, we extend the theory of growth-fragmentation processes to allow signed mass.
-Among others, we introduce genealogical martingales and establish a spinal decomposition for the associated cell system, following \cite{BBCK}.
+Among other things, we introduce genealogical martingales and establish a spinal decomposition for the associated cell system, following \cite{BBCK}.
 Then, we study a particular family of such self-similar signed growth-fragmentation processes which arise when cutting half-planar excursions at horizontal levels.
-When restricting this process to the positive masses, we recover part of the family introduced by Bertoin, Budd, Curien and Kortchemski in \cite{BBCK}.
+When restricting this process to the positive masses in a special case, we recover part of the family introduced by Bertoin, Budd, Curien and Kortchemski in \cite{BBCK}.

 {\slshape\bfseries Keywords.} Growth-fragmentation process, real-valued self-similar Markov process, spinal decomposition, stable process, excursion theory.

 {\slshape\bfseries 2010 Mathematics Subject Classification.} 60D05.